Envious-Data/Env-KB/README.md

 ### Why a RPI Pico?
 uh well why not, I think it would be a nice example for people to use as a example since python is surprizingly simple.
-Circuitpython + KMK is being used here but if you wish you could write your own firmware, Im personally waiting for QMK to be ported.
+Circuitpython + KMK is being used here but if you wish you could write your own firmware.
-I also quite like that this project serves as an example of what can be done with a Raspberry Pi Pico

-### Extra warning
+### Circuitpython users & Windows 7
 The Windows 7 lacks drivers for circuitpython so you may need to download a driver pack from adafruit.

 ### PCBWAY